chloeandisabel/facts/README.md

 #### FactStore

-> `FactStore::query(attributes)` queries the database for facts matching the given attributes, returns an enumerable `Stream` object.
+> `FactStore::query(attributes)` queries the database for facts matching the given attributes, returns an enumerable `Factset` object.